Gilding the Txakoli

 At the fabulous Gastronomic Society Experience the following day with Eli and Cristina, we started by preparing Gildas.
 Here we cut the guindillas into similar pieces rather than bend them in two – another great way of doing them.
 There doesn’t appear to be a right or wrong way of how you put your Gilda together as long as it consists of the three items, it can be threaded in any order and with any amount of the three items on the stick.

-So back in Vejer, armed with San Sebastian purchases, Gildas were hurridly prepared and served with reviving chilled Fino.
+So back in Vejer, armed with purchases, Gildas were hurriedly prepared and served with reviving chilled Fino.
 The combo was truly wonderful – all three ingredients bringing out the best in the Fino, and vice versa.
 They are fast to prepare.
 An instant canapé from store cupboard ingredients.

 Recipe for Gilda: